 - CPSC sticker – In the US, adult bicycle helmets must have the CPSC (Consumer Product Safety Commission) inside the helmet..
 Other countries might have their own regulatory quality mark.

 - Rounded shape, bright colors – They might be unstylish, but I would strongly recommend buying helmets with well-rounded outer shell.
-In most cases, aerodynamics is not the issue, but safety surly is!
-Make sure your helmet have a bright color.
+In most cases, aerodynamics is not the issue, but safety surely is!
+Make sure your helmet has a bright color.

 4 Things to Avoid

 - Style over safety – Many “Aerodynamic” adult bicycle helmets have sharp edges, such as a tail or rigid visors.
 If you are not participating in the Tour de France you don’t need the noticeably extra speed, and if you crash the “tail” might rotate the helmet (and your head) aside.
 Don’t give up on safety – for style.

 - Dark helmets – When you are on the road or on the trail, it is best to have bright helmet, so that others can see you.

 - Narrow straps – Wider and softer straps are more comfortable.
 Make sure that the straps are wide enough.

 - Tan lines – If you are bald, avoid helmets with too many ventilation holes, or wear a helmet Liner.